Market scanner · discovery, not lookup

 What is the patternfetch screener?

-A market scanner: one POST /v1/scan call scans a universe of US stocks, ETFs and crypto pairs and returns the tickers currently in a given regime or printing a chart/candlestick pattern, ranked by the honest backtested base rate + 95% CI.
+A market scanner: one POST /v1/scan call scans a universe of US stocks, ETFs and crypto pairs and returns the tickers currently in a given regime or printing a chart/candlestick pattern, ranked by the measured base rate and shown against the pattern-free baseline for that market, timeframe and horizon, with a cluster-robust 95% CI.
 It turns lookup into discovery — ask which tickers match your criteria right now, get a ranked shortlist back.

 How are scan results ranked?

-By the top pattern's backtested base rate (descending), then geometric confidence, then timeframe, then symbol.
-Tickers with no sufficiently-powered evidence bucket carry a null base rate and rank last, so the strongest evidence rises to the top.
+By the top pattern's measured base rate (descending), then geometric confidence, then timeframe, then symbol.
+Each row also carries the pattern-free baseline for its scope, so a 56% crypto row and a 56% stock row are not read as the same finding.
+Tickers with no sufficiently-powered evidence bucket carry a null base rate and rank last.

 What filters can I pass?